thejpster/zube/README.md

 ## Wrapper

-This project sits inside the zube project's Multi Project Environment.
+This project can be used standalone, but was designed to be used inside the zero2asic project's Multi Project Environment.
 This wraps multiple projects together into one entry onto MPW3.

 Every entry submitted to MPW3 has: